-Multiple studies recently found that active safety systems, which are comprised of video-based technologies and radar systems, can have a significant impact on the health and safety of today’s truck drivers and those sharing the road with them.
-Specifically, a recent study by the AAA Foundation for Traffic Safety concluded that furnishing large commercial vehicles with crash-avoidance technology has the potential to prevent up to 63,000 truck-related accidents each year.
+Multiple studies recently found that active safety systems, which comprise video-based technologies and radar systems, can have a significant impact on the health and safety of today’s truck drivers and those sharing the road with them.
+Specifically, a study by the AAA Foundation for Traffic Safety concluded that furnishing large commercial vehicles with crash-avoidance technology has the potential to prevent up to 63,000 truck-related accidents each year.

 Crash Repercussions Go Beyond Immediate Financial Damage

-Vehicles involved in accidents create quantifiable costs, such as cargo and vehicle damage, injury expenses, revenue loss due to vehicle downtime, administrative costs, potential for rising insurance premiums and towing costs.
+Vehicles involved in accidents create quantifiable costs, such as cargo and vehicle damage, injury expenses, revenue loss due to vehicle downtime, administrative costs, and the potential for rising insurance premiums and towing.
 But there are significant hidden expenses as well.
 The less obvious costs may include the potential for lost customers who are impacted by the crash, employee disability costs, legal expenses and reputational risk.

-According to a study conducted by the U.S. Department of Transportation (USDOT), the National Center for Statistics and Analysis (NCSA) and the National Highway Traffic Safety Administration (NHTSA), the average costs associated with a commercial truck accident is roughly $59,150.
-In addition, a 2016 CDC report highlighted that work-related collisions cost U.S. employers $25 billion dollars, which is broken down as $671,000 per death and $65,000 for a non-fatal injury.
+According to a study conducted by the U.S. Department of Transportation (USDOT), the National Center for Statistics and Analysis (NCSA) and the National Highway Traffic Safety Administration (NHTSA), the average cost associated with a commercial truck accident is roughly $59,150.

 “It takes 20 years to build a reputation and five minutes to ruin it.”

 With each accident, your brand reputation is on public display.
-Whether the accident makes the 6 o’clock news or becomes a social media sensation, the opportunity for negative publicity due to a crash increases with each accident.
-And while the overall ROI of safety technology may be difficult to quantify, comparing the cost of a system to the costs associated with a potential accident may be the best indicator.
-When you add up the costs, you can see how the reduction of downtime, increase in employee and public safety, reduction of property damage, and reducing the total cost of ownership are more cost-effective approaches to a safety program than hoping an accident doesn’t occur.
+Whether the accident makes the 6 o’clock news or becomes a social media sensation, the opportunity for negative publicity due to a crash increase with each accident.
+And while the overall return on investment (ROI) of safety technology may be difficult to quantify, comparing the cost of a system to the costs associated with a potential accident may be the best indicator.
+When you add up the costs, you can see how the reduction of downtime, increase in employee and public safety, reduction of property damage, and reduction of the total cost of ownership are more cost-effective approaches to a safety program than hoping an accident doesn’t occur.
 All of this provides a very clear ROI when investing in safety technology.

 Make Safety a Priority

-With so much at stake, Penske’s latest trucks and tractors can be equipped with active safety systems.
-These technologies help to mitigate accident expense and any liability associated with it.
+With so much at stake, it’s important to know that Penske’s latest trucks and tractors can be equipped with active safety systems.
+These technologies help to mitigate accident expenses and any liability associated with them.

 Active Safety Systems in Detail

-Active safety systems are comprised of technologies such as lane departure warning systems, electronic stability control, video monitoring systems, automatic braking and air disc brakes.
+Active safety systems comprise technologies such as lane departure warning systems, electronic stability controls, video monitoring systems, automatic braking and air disc brakes.
 A definition of each function, as well as the potential impact each could have, is detailed below.